castlelemongrab/parlance/README.md

 Output Formats
 --------------

-Currently, Parlance supports both a pure JSON array-of-objects output target, as well as a JSONL target - one JSON object per line.
+Currently, Parlance supports both a JSON array-of-objects output target, as well as a JSONL target (one JSON object per line).
 These targets will be expanded in the future.
 To use JSONL now, specify the `-f jsonl` option when you run Parlance.
 By default, a JSON array suitable for use with tools like `jq` will be emitted.